klkblake/mm/PROTOCOL.md

 initial negotiation.
 All messages use the same format, as follows:

     struct {
-    	u16 length;
-        union {
-            u8 ciphertext[];
-            struct {
-                u32 message_id;
+        u63 message_id;
-                u16 part;
+        u8 part;
         u16 chunk;
         u8 data[];
     };
-        };
-    };

 The part field is used for albums, to distinguish which photo this chunk belongs to.
 The chunk field indicated which chunk this data is for.
-The length field is the length of the data field, not the whole message.
-The length should have one added to it to get the actual length of the data field.

-If the message id is zero and the part field is all ones (except for the top bit), then this is the user's photo.
+Chunks must be sent in order, but chunks from different parts or messages may be interleaved.